Of Courts And Confusion: Here's The Reaction To Trump's Immigration Freeze

 At the same airport, federal authorities deported two families from Syria despite legal paperwork to enter the U.S.

-"Banning immigrants and refugees is not only unjustifiably cruel, it also puts Americans at home and serving abroad at great risk," said Philadelphia Mayor Jim Kenney in a statement.
-"The Trump administration very well may have just given these families a death sentence."
+On Sunday, Philadelphia Mayor Jim Kenney announced that the rest of the passengers detained Saturday would be released, and that "all new passengers arriving today will be treated the same as they would have been prior to the executive order."

 At least 63 people were detained at Dulles International Airport outside Washington, D.C.
-And a lot of unanswered questions linger there on Sunday, according to NPR's Hansi Lo Wang.
+And a lot of unanswered questions linger on Sunday, according to NPR's Hansi Lo Wang.

-Hansi describes a scene at the arrivals terminal filled with lawyers and a throng of people holding signs of welcome.
+Hansi offers more details on what appears to be a deepening struggle between immigration attorneys and the Customs and Border Protection there:

+"Immigration attorneys at Dulles International Airport say they're having difficulty getting access to any detainees as granted by an order by a federal judge in Alexandria, Va.

 In Seattle, lawyers "were able to spare at least two people placed on a departure flight back out of the U.S.," reports Liz Jones of member station KUOW.
 "But at least one refugee from Somalia was deported."